Licensure and Regulation

 Recognized Accrediting Agencies:

-- Green Apple Association of Christian Schools
+- Green Apple Accreditation of Children's Services

 - Commission on Accreditation of Rehabilitation Facilities